Cayson-S/Fraud-Detection/README.md

 # Fraud_Detection

 This project looks to classify transaction data as fraudulent.
+The data is available to download from https://www.kaggle.com/datasets/ealaxi/paysim1

 ## Background